jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Call REST API of CloudBees Flow
+## Call REST API of CloudBees CD

-This integration allows you to call the CloudBees Flow REST API.
+This integration allows you to call the CloudBees CD REST API.
 Similar
 pipeline step is available.

 This build action takes the following parameters:

--   Configuration: Specify the name of the CloudBees Flow configuration.
+-   Configuration: Specify the name of the CloudBees CD configuration.

--   Override Credential: Connect to CloudBees Flow as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+-   Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration

 -   URL Path: Specify the URL Path for the REST API